-Fire 'destroys' Europe's largest migrant camp
+Fire 'destroys' Europe's largest migrant camp on Lesbos

 "The Moria camp no longer exists.
 The camp has been completely destroyed.
 The containers and tents have been completely destroyed.
 The fires are now out.
 Many migrants and refugees are now back at the camp and looking for their belongings," Moutafis said.

 The cause of the fire remains unknown, according to Greek authorities.
 The camp is under lockdown after 35 people tested positive for Covid-19 earlier this week.
+Local media suggested the fires may have been started deliberately.

+A German charity group at the scene said a protest erupted at the camp on Tuesday night over lockdown measures.

+"In the evening, the anger and despair of the refugees who have been interned at Moria erupted," the German group Mission Lifeline said in a statement.